kcech/sentilo-docs-test/docs/catalog_and_maps.rst

 -  The *Technical details* tab displays several categorized properties of the component.
 -  The *Additional information* tab displays custom properties of the component which are not predefined by Sentilo.
+See the parameter `additionalInfo <./api_docs/services/create_sensors.html#parameters>`__ of the API docs
 -  The *Related components* tab shows other components linked with the current component .
 -  The *Sensors/Actuators* tab shows the sensor element located in the